Unconventional Josephson effects in {\it PT}-symmetric antiferromagnetic bilayers: Josephson current and 0- oscillations.

-The resulting gate-field-induced finite momentum drives the $0$-$\pi$ oscillations, analogous to the ferromagnetic case but with purely electrical control.
 Finally, we emphasize that the electronically controllable 0–$\pi$ junction transitions occur within an experimentally accessible regime.
 For example, for CrPS$_4$, the effective mass is $m^*=1.26m_e$~\cite{yao2025switching}, yielding $\lambda\approx 30$meV$\cdot$nm$^2$.
 Considering weak doping $\mu\approx 10$meV, the critical $V_d$ for the 0-$\pi$ transition can be estimated by $QL_0=\pi/2$, which gives $V_d\approx2$meV at $L_0=15$nm.
 This value is experimentally accessible~\cite{han2023orbital}.